-Ask most any New Yorker what they give up to live in the Big Apple and you’ll probably get a laundry list.
+Ask most any New Yorker what they give up to live in the Big Apple, and you’ll probably get a laundry list.
 Most amenities our suburban neighbors take for granted are downright luxuries for us NYC residents.
-Most of us aren’t lucky enough to find conveniences like a doorman, washer/dryer, or a private outdoor space –– all offered in a single apartment.
+Most of us aren’t lucky enough to find conveniences like a doorman, washer/dryer, or private outdoor space –– all offered in a single apartment.
 For this reason, we often narrow our wish list and come up with one or two amenities that we prefer not to live without.

 I polled a group of longtime New Yorkers and introduced the following scenario –– They would live in a third-floor co-op apartment in Manhattan with the option of one amenity: a doorman, private backyard or terrace, dishwasher, washer/dryer in the apartment, gym in the building, or pool in the building.
-I found it interesting how people’s priorities differ, and an amenity about which you would expect most individuals to care little actually ended up being the one feature they chose.
+I found it interesting how people’s priorities differ, and an amenity about which you would expect most individuals to care little ended up being the one feature they chose.

 For me, I’d have a tough time choosing between the washer/dryer and the outdoor space.
-Currently, I’m one of select few co-op owners with a washer/dryer unit in my apartment, so schlepping to a laundromat would be a pretty harsh lifestyle change.
+Currently, I’m one of the select few co-op owners with a washer/dryer unit in my apartment, so schlepping to a laundromat would be a pretty harsh lifestyle change.
 But then I think, if I were fortunate enough to have the option of living with a killer private outdoor space –– especially since I own a 75-pound dog –– I’d take it.
 Who doesn’t crave an outdoor area in New York City?

 The people I asked didn’t have any issue deciding.
 They were absolute in their choice for that one must-have amenity.
 Read on for the single luxury these New Yorkers don’t want to live without.